gnikyt/shopify_app_whitelist/README.md

 ## How It Works

 This Gem adds two configuration options to `ShopifyApp::Configuration` automatically.
-Using a Railite, it also automatically injects a controller concern into `ApplicationController`.
+Using a Railite, it also automatically injects a controller concern into `ActionController::Base`.

 The concern will check if the current controller is `shopify_app/sessions_controller` and that the action is one of `new`, `create`, or `callback`.
 If it is, it will check the shop's Shopify domain against the whitelist to see if the shop is allowed to access these methods.